derekketelsen/bkblog/content/training/corporate.md

 * Go (Beginner, Advanced)
 * Kubernetes
-* Distributed Computing with Go
+* Distributed Computing with Go (microservices, clustered applications)
 * Microservices Development with goa, Micro or go-kit

 [Contact Me](mailto:me@brianketelsen.com) today for a customized quote for your team.